NCBI-Codeathons/Tell-us-how-you-really-feel-sentiment-analysis-with-Twitter/README.md

 aids

-# Exploratory Datasets for Cleaning Analysis from Twitter
+# Exploratory Datasets for Cleaning Analysis from Twitter (weeks' worth of tweets on 3 current Health topics (10/9/19 - 10/6/19)

 ### Dataset 1 - Health specific tweets from TWitter API
 Three subanalyses of Flu (5K), Opioid (3K) Vaping ~5K worth of tweets were accessed from the Twitter API for over the past 7 days.
 Flu and Opioid were downloaded into seperate spreadsheets.
 Vaping was accessed and explored directly through the API.